15 Top-Rated Beaches in Scotland

 A unique esplanade (Art Deco in style) runs behind the shore, transporting visitors and offering them fab sea views.
 Keep your eyes peeled while admiring the vistas — bottle-nosed dolphins play here throughout the summer.
 If you're lucky, you'll spot a few during your visit.

 The beach stretches for two miles, from the mouth of the River Don to the harbor.
 It's also home to large groins (barrier walls used to prevent erosion) that run across the sand.

 Bosta Beach is another gem found in the Outer Hebrides.
 Also known as Traigh Bhostadh, this crescent-shaped beach lies at the farthest end of Great Bernera Island.

 This is a perfect place to spend a quiet day playing in the sand; dipping your toes in the cool water; or enjoying a waterside picnic.
 That said, there are no lifeguards on duty, so be sure to hang on to your little ones.

 The best way to reach this small yet beautiful beach is by foot.
 Follow the signs from the island's only village, Breacleit, to Bosta Beach.
 This coastal trail is spectacular and stretches about five miles.

 You can't miss the Time and Tide Bell, an art installation that spans the UK.
 There are 12 bells in total, one of which lies just off this white, sandy beach.
 It rings at high tide.

 Map of Attractions & Things to Do in Fort William

 More Related Articles on PlanetWare.com

 More Holiday Ideas: Only have time for a weekend getaway?
-Have a look at our article on the Top Weekend Breaks in Scotland for ideas on where to go.
-For some time in the city, have a read through our list of Top Tourist Attractions in Edinburgh, and then select the perfect hotel with our article on Where to Stay in Edinburgh: Best Areas & Hotels.
+Have a look at our article on the top weekend breaks in Scotland for ideas on where to go.
+For some time in the city, have a read through our list of top tourist attractions in Edinburgh.